konstructio/kubefirst/docs/kubefirst/local/vault.md

 # Vault

 [Vault](https://www.vaultproject.io/) is an open source secrets manager and identity provider created by hashicorp.
-It runs in Kubernetes with a [DynamoDB](https://aws.amazon.com/dynamodb/) backend that's encrypted with KMS with point in time recovery enabled.
+Usually it runs in Kubernetes with a [DynamoDB](https://aws.amazon.com/dynamodb/) backend that's encrypted with KMS with point in time recovery enabled, but for local it's backed by a local s3-like backend in minio.

 ## Authentication Backends

-Your infrastructure will be set up with Vault running in the EKS cluster.
-It will come with multiple Authentication Backends enabled.
+Your cluster will be set up with Vault running in the k3d cluster.
+The only backend enabled on the local cluster is the one that provides access to secrets from external-secrets-operator.

 ### Token authentication

-Your first login to Vault will be with the root token that is provided to you at the end of your kubefirst cluster create.
+Your first login to Vault will be with the root token that is provided to you at the end of your `kubefirst local` command.
 This root token has full administrative permission throughout Vault.

-To log in with the root token, find the `vault.token` field in your `~/.kubefirst` file and copy the value that starts with `hvs.`.
-Then navigate to your vault instance in your browser, select `Token` and paste the token in the password field.
+To log in with the root token, navigate to your vault instance in your browser from console, select `Token` and paste the root token in the password field.

 ![](../../img/kubefirst/vault/token-login.png)